livepeer/LIPs/assets/lip-89/treasury_technical_spec.md

       - It should be the value of `delegatedAmount` from the last checkpoint to have been made with a `startRound` lower or equal to the searched `_round`.
       - It must match the result of calling `BONDING_MANAGER.transcoderTotalStake(_account)` at the **start** of the `_round`.
     - For delegators:
       - It should be the value of the delegator stake at the **start** of the `_round`.
-This should be calcualted from the `bondedAmount` from the last checkpoint to have been made with a `startRound` lower or equal to the searched `_round`, including pending stake rewards as defined in [LIP-36](https://github.com/livepeer/LIPs/blob/master/LIPs/LIP-36.md)
+This should be calculated from the `bondedAmount` of the last checkpoint with a `startRound` lower or equal to the searched `_round`, including pending stake rewards (as defined in [LIP-36](https://github.com/livepeer/LIPs/blob/master/LIPs/LIP-36.md)) until the searched `_round`.
       - It must match the result of calling `bondingManager.pendingStake(_account, 0)` at the **start** of the `_round`.

 ### ERC-20 Metadata

-This implements the optional ERC-20 metadata methods, which is not required for the on-chain governor framework to function but improves interoperability with existing tools like [Tally](tally.xyz).
+This implements the optional ERC-20 metadata methods, which are not required for the on-chain governor framework to function but improves interoperability with existing tools like [Tally](tally.xyz).
 The contract returns different metadata from the token itself though to avoid any ambiguity.

 - `name`
   - Returns `"Livepeer Voting Power"`